akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 Which when chained together forms:

 in which %W% are the weight matrixes in the different, %c% is the bias vector

+The depth of the neural network is the number of layers.
+The input layer just represents the input data unmodified, as it is, without any weight and bias multiplication.
+Because of this a convention that we will use here is that the input layer it not counted when calculating the depth of the neural network.
+So this means that in our case the depth of the neural network is 3.

 There is still an important ingredient missing from our neural network:
 Activation functions.
 Suppose all that happened in a neural network